commonsense/divisi2/doc/tutorial_aspace.rst

 Building a common sense matrix
 ------------------------------

-The first thing we'll need to do is import ConceptNet and Divisi, and build a concept by feature matrix.
-The parameter `cutoff=5` says to leave out concepts and features that appear fewer than five times.
+The first thing we'll need to do is to import Divisi, and then load its graph representation of ConceptNet.

-This assumes you have the `conceptnet` package installed, along with its database.
+This file is packaged with Divisi and stored in the csc/divisi2/data directory, so we can use a special path beginning with `data:` to get at it.
+You could give a normal path as well to load a different file.

 >>> from csc import divisi2
+>>> conceptnet = divisi2.load('data:graphs/conceptnet_en.graph')

+Now we build a Divisi sparse matrix out of this data.
+The rows should be the nodes of the graph (which are the concepts in ConceptNet), and the columns should represent their *features*, or connections to other nodes.

+The :func:`csc.divisi2.network.sparse_matrix`
+function can automate this for us -- we just need to ask for the `'nodes'` and `'features'`. `cutoff=5` means to keep only nodes and features with a degree of 5 or more.

->>> A = divisi2.network.conceptnet_matrix('en', cutoff=5)
+>>> A = divisi2.network.sparse_matrix(conceptnet, 'nodes', 'features', cutoff=5)
 >>> print A
 SparseMatrix (12564 by 19719)
          IsA/spor   IsA/game   UsedFor/   UsedFor/   person\\C ...